aarons-talks/2021-01-12-App-Innovation-Webinar/demo1/README.md

 This demo illustrates how to deploy an HTTP application to [AKS](https://docs.microsoft.com/en-us/azure/aks/) -- Azure's hosted Kubernetes service.
 We've pre-built a web application that displays [XKCD comics](https://xkcd.com/) and pushed it to [Docker Hub](https://hub.docker.com/r/arschles/xkcd).

+>Note: do not use this demo for a production web app.
+It does not include several features necessary for a secure and robust application on the internet

 This deployment is composed of:

 - A [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) to create and manage the pods that run the HTTP application